RuiOrey/pm_vagrant/README.md

 Be aware, that the apache module section OVERWRITES the modules config of the global config.yaml!

-Now, include this config in pm_vagrant/Vagrantfile add a line
+Now, to include this config in pm_vagrant/Vagrantfile, add a line
 ```
 configCustom.deep_merge!(YAML.load_file("#{dir}/projects/myProject/config.yaml")) # add such a row for each project
 ```